pruthvisa78/SPICE-parser-simulator/readme.txt

 trans_Sim.m , trans_Sim2.m - transient simulation
 --------------------------------

-Run the CAD_HW1.m file for the SPICE simulation (include all .m files in same folder)
+Run the main.m file for the SPICE simulation
+(include all .m files in same folder)